allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 #### core
 OpBox Core is responsible for three things - providing an API for pages management (creating, publishing), owns data-sources and boxes definition repositories and fetches necessary data for published pages.
+We put a lot of effort to make it well performing, fault-tolerant and asynchronous.
+It requests data from available services (data-sources) and returns page definition containing all boxes and requested data to renderers.
+Core is the only gateway for renderers to our internal services.
+Such separation puts Core near the data away from the user view.

 Here is an example of showcase box - along with it prototype and datatype that it uses.

 ##### showcase box prototype